LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Use snapshot period of 0, 2.5, 5, 7.5, 10 -> keep the results of 1 in the 1st round in exp8.md
 		* TODO: finish exp5 static workload
 		* TODO: run exp9
+		* TODO: run exp10
 			- TODO: [IMPORTANT] In warmup_client.c, we need to admit the top K hottest keys for the given cache size K
+			- TODO: For exp10.sh, as it relies on switch launching and configuration in test_server_rotation.sh -> either place the automatic launching and configuration from other exp.sh into test_server_rotation/dynamic.sh, or modify exp10.sh as other exp.sh
 			- TODO: add the following two notes to benchmark.md for exp10
 				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
 					* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh